duykizilkaya/FlightDataAnalysis/README.md

 * Chi-Square Test
     * Chi Square test between Airlines and the Cancellation Rate.
     * Results:
-      * Chi-square statistic: 6260.8239987525485 P-value: 0.0 Degrees of freedom: 17
+      * Chi-square statistic: 6235.42531094938 P-value: 0.0 Degrees of freedom: 17
       * Interpretation: There is a statiscally significant difference in flight cancellation across different airlines.

     * Chi Square test between Airport and the Cancellation Rate.
     * Results:
-      * Chi-square statistic: 6972.479475542252 P-value: 0.0 Degrees of freedom: 379
+      * Chi-square statistic: 6970.551315709208 P-value: 0.0 Degrees of freedom: 379
       * Interpretation: There is a statiscally significant difference in flight cancellation across different airports.

+    * Chi Square test between Airlines with the top 3 Cancellation Rate and Year
+    * Results
+      * Chi-square statistic: 0.006960290029202889 P-value: 0.9999999999939051 Degrees of freedom: 8
+      * Interpretation: There is no statiscally significant difference between arlines with the top 3 cancellation rate and year .

 _Conclusion:_